 Tricyclic antidepressants, particularly amitriptyline and nortriptyline: These are sometimes effective, but can produce many neurological side effects.

 Topical anesthetics, such as lidocaine and capsaicin: Lidocaine will reliably numb the skin, but it commonly does not provide much relief from neuropathic pain.
 Capsaicin is not a typical anesthetic; it actually produces a strong burning pain, which may be followed by some pain relief due to nerve damage.

 Other drugs: Numerous other drugs have been tried for TN; many have shown some efficacy in some individuals.
 These other drugs include baclofen, benzodiazepines including clonazepam, barbiturates including phenobarbital, and botulinum toxin.

 Surgery used to treat TN

-Rhizotomy: Rhizotomy is the intentional damage to nerves in an attempt to relieve pain.
+Rhizotomy: Rhizotomy is the intentional damage to nerves, which cane be done in an attempt to relieve pain.
 Many techniques are used, all resulting in some loss of sensation in the face and/or mouth.
 Efficacy is highly variable, and is commonly temporary.
 Procedures currently in use include glycerol injection, balloon compression, radiofrequency thermal ablation, and stereotactic radiosurgery (gamma knife, cyber knife).
-In extreme cases, a branch of the trigeminal nerve is severed; this results in extensive loss of sensation.
+In extreme cases, a branch of the trigeminal nerve is sugically severed; this results in extensive loss of sensation.